JWalshe86/Mickey-Mouse-Memory-Game/README.md

 # Deployment

-The site was deployed on github pages from the outset.[Live site here](https://jwalshe86.github.io/Mickey-Mouse-Memory-Game/)
+The site was deployed on github pages from the outset.
+[Live site here](https://jwalshe86.github.io/Mickey-Mouse-Memory-Game/)

 One clicked on settings within the Mickey Mouse Memory Game github repository.
 One pressed settings and went into the pages section.
 Under 'Build & Deployment' the source was branch.
 The branch was main and folder root.